btror/books/crime&punishment.md

 ### Summary
 - [Raskolnikov](#char-raskolnikov), overwhelmed and spiraling, wanders the streets and ends up in a tavern.
 He's on the verge of a mental breakdown and is completely detached from reality.
 He observes the shared misery of the poor, feeling disconnected from them despite his own suffering.
-- Marmeladov, a pitiful, drunken man, strikes up a conversation with Raskolnikov.
+- [Marmeladov](#char-marmeladov), a pitiful, drunken man, strikes up a conversation with [Raskolnikov](#char-raskolnikov).
 He gives a long, emotional monologue about his family's suffering.
-He admits he's wasting their money on alcohol, while Sonya has been forced into prostitution to keep the family from starving.
-He speaks of his own guilt and shame but insists that God will forgive Sonya, calling her "holy through suffering."
+He admits he's wasting their money on alcohol, while [Sonya](#char-sonya-semyonovna) has been forced into prostitution to keep the family from starving.
+He speaks of his own guilt and shame but insists that God will forgive [Sonya](#char-sonya-semyonovna), calling her "holy through suffering."
-- [Raskolnikov](#char-raskolnikov), despite his deteriorating state, feels moved by Marmeladov's misery.
-He helps him get home, where Katerina Ivanovna lashes out at her drunken husband in front of their hungry children.
+- [Raskolnikov](#char-raskolnikov), despite his deteriorating state, feels moved by [Marmeladov](#char-marmeladov)'s misery.
+He helps him get home, where [Katerina Ivanovna](#char-katarina-ivonova) lashes out at her drunken husband in front of their hungry children.

+### Analysis
 - These events force [Raskolnikov](#char-raskolnikov) to confront the raw, human suffering around him — suffering that his cold, logical theories can't easily explain away.
-The idea of justifying evil for a greater purpose grows stronger in his mind — he wonders if sacrificing one "louse" (Alyona) could save countless "Sonya-like" innocents.
+The idea of justifying evil for a greater purpose grows stronger in his mind — he wonders if sacrificing one "louse" ([Alyona](#char-alyona-ivanova)) could save countless "[Sonya](#char-sonya-semyonovna)-like" innocents.

-### Analysis
-- TODO: include analysis and complete part 2 hyper links

 ## Part 3